omarzrien/Phoenix-Documentation/source/ch16_ClosedLoop.rst

 - Current limit and voltage compensation selections are honored (just like in open-loop PercentOutput mode)
 - “Ramping” can be configured using configClosedloopRamp (routine or VI)
-- All other open-loop features are honored during closed loop (neutral mode, peaks, nominal ouputs, etc).
+- All other open-loop features are honored during closed loop (neutral mode, peaks, nominal outputs, etc).
 - Closed Loop controller will pull closed-loop gain/setting information from a selected slot.
 There are four slots to choose from (for gain-scheduling).
 - PIDF controller takes in target and sensor position measurements in “raw” sensor units.
 This means a CTRE Mag Encoder will count 4096 units per rotation.
 - PIDF controller takes in target and sensor velocity measurements in “raw” sensor units per 100ms.